 Dogs prohibited at Joffre Lakes to protect park

-To protect the environment and wildlife at Joffre Lakes Provincial Park, dogs and other domestic pets will be prohibited as of Friday, May 18, 2018.
+To protect the environment and wildlife at Joffre Lakes Provincial Park, dogs and other domestic pets are prohibited.

 About This Park

 Steeply rising from Lower Joffre Lake, the glacier-laden peaks are visible from an easily accessible viewpoint 500 metres from the parking lot.
-If you carry on, the trail becomes a rough, rocky and steep hike through the Coast Mountain range.
+If you carry on towards middle and upper Joffre Lakes, the trail becomes steeper and more challenging.
 Evidence of the park’s glacial history can be found in the U-shaped valleys, glacial silts and lateral moraines.
 This magnificent area of jagged peaks, icefields, cold rushing streams and turquoise blue lakes was established as a recreation area in 1988 and became a Class A park in 1996.

 A highlight of the park is the turquoise blue waters of Lower, Middle and Upper Joffre lakes, all three of which are located along the trail, and each more stunning than the last.
 Their striking, saturated blue colour is caused by “rockflour” – or glacial silt – that is suspended in the water and reflects green and blue wavelengths of sunlight.
 Joffre Lakes Provincial Park has opportunities for hiking, camping, mountaineering, wildlife viewing, and fishing.

 - No emergency services are available; visitors should be self-sufficient in this remote wilderness environment and properly equipped for self-rescue.